-- --backend=name The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). - --entry-point=name Only run entry points with this name. - --exclude-case=TAG Do not run test cases that contain the given tag.
-Cases marked with "nobench" or "disable" are ignored by default. - --futhark=program The program used to perform operations (eg. compilation).
-Defaults to the binary running futhark bench itself. - --ignore-files=REGEX Ignore files whose path match the given regular expression. - --json=file Write raw results in JSON format to the specified file.
+- --backend=name The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). - --concurrency=NUM The number of benchmark programs to prepare concurrently.
+Defaults to the number of cores available.
+Prepare means to compile the benchmark, as well as generate any needed datasets.
+In some cases, this generation can take too much memory, in which case lowering --concurrency may help. - --entry-point=name Only run entry points with this name. - --exclude-case=TAG Do not run test cases that contain the given tag.
+Cases marked with "nobench" or "disable" are ignored by default.

+--futhark=program The program used to perform operations (eg. compilation).
+Defaults to the binary running futhark bench itself.

+--ignore-files=REGEX Ignore files whose path match the given regular expression.

+--json=file Write raw results in JSON format to the specified file.